NEHS Writing Challenge: Flash Fiction

 - October 1, 2020 – Dribbles, stories in exactly 50 words

-- November 1, 2020 – Postcard Fiction, narratives written on actual postcards; the text must relate to the picture on the reverse side of the card.both sides must be inserted into the single document to be submitted; the written side may utilize the whole space available, but the writing must be legible.
-For this month only, handwritten entries are acceptable.
+- November 1, 2020 – Postcard Fiction, narratives written on actual postcards; the story must relate to the picture on the reverse side of the card.
+Both sides must be scanned and uploaded into a single document to be submitted; the written side may utilize the whole space available, but the story, which may be handwritten, must be legible.

 - January 1, 2021 – Drabbles, stories in exactly 100 words